 Material ConneXion Names DyeCoo Winner Of 2012 MEDIUM Award

-DyeCoo's supercritical fluid carbon dioxide (CO2) technology uses recycled CO2 instead of water, and eliminates the need for auxiliary chemicals and drying.
-Currently, the technology is used to dye polyester fabrics, but DyeCoo is conducting research to extend its application to other man-made-fiber and natural fabrics as well.
+DyeCoo’s supercritical fluid carbon dioxide (CO2) technology uses recycled CO2 instead of water, and eliminates the need for auxiliary chemicals and drying.
+Currently, the technology is used to dye polyester fabrics, but DyeCoo is conducting research to extend the technology’s application to other man-made-fiber and natural fabrics as well.

 “DyeCoo’s new process has the potential to significantly lower the environmental impact of dyeing,” said Dr. Andrew H. Dent, vice president, Materials Research, Material ConneXion.
 “The elimination of process water and chemicals are a breakthrough for the textile dyeing industry.
 Combine that with the reduction in energy use, and the process is twice as fast.
 The technology can also improve the quality of the dyed fabric, allows for greater control over the dyeing process, enabling new dye capabilities and transforming fabric dyeing so that it can take place just about anywhere.
 We chose DyeCoo as the winner of this year’s award because it embodies the direction that materials and processes are taking: sustainability and high performance.”

 DyeCoo and Beaverton, Ore.-based athletic apparel, footwear and equipment designer and marketer Nike Inc. recently entered into a strategic partnership.
 Nike is implementing DyeCoo’s waterless dyeing technology in the production of a line of apparel for elite athletes that will be introduced later this year.
 Nike’s long-term plans include scaling the implementation to include a much larger segment of its products (See “ Nike To Use DyeCoo Waterless Dyeing Technology On Apparel Line,” TextileWorld.com, Feb.
 14, 2012).